deltavi/super-mem/README.md

 ## sizeOf

-Returns the size of the inputObject, measured in bytes and human readable format.
+Returns the size of the 'inputObject', measured in bytes and human readable format.
 Note that it uses base-10.

 ### Parameters